Gaist Crusher: Gaist Crusher God

 A few months after their victory against Erasers, Rekka Shirogane and the other Gaist Crushers are faced with a new threat from the ultimate Gaist, called God Gaist (ゴッドガイスト, Goddo Gaisuto), led by the powerful God Hinokagutsuchi, who plans to cleanse Earth of its "impurity", which was blamed on the human race.
-Once again, this leaves the task to Rekka and his allies to defeat them, with the help of a sentient Gaist named Maikuma (マイクマ, Maikuma), as well as going up against Cypher (the only member of the Erasers that survived), who plans to use the "ultimate Gaimetal" for his nefarious use.
+Once again, this leaves the task to Rekka and his allies to defeat them, with the help of a sentient Gaist named Maikuma (マイクマ, Maikuma), as well as going up against Cypher (the only member of the Erasers who survived), who plans to use the "ultimate Gaimetal" for his nefarious use.

 Gameplay

 The gameplay is fairly similar to Lord of Arcana, with most of its combat mechanics bears similar to the God Eater series, although it usually focuses on combos and techniques.
 Players must explore the mission map, battling Gaist along the way.
 At the end of the map, a larger Gaist will appear, which the player must defeat to complete a mission.
 Players can make use of various attacks, as well as using "Gaist Arts" and "Form Changes".
 When defeating the Gaist, a special "Crush Chance" will appear, in which the player must destroy Gaist's core (which is surrounded with Gaimetal) within a given period of time, rewarding them with a new Gaist Gear once completed.

 In combat, players can change the form of their Gaist Gear to adapt in the battlefield.
 There are three forms: